vishbhat8/ARC-AGI-Solution/README.md

 Definition: Apply the if-statements to the test input and get the output

-**Note**: For more clarification on the steps and to get a better understanding of the architecture, please review the worked-out solutions in the solutions/evaluation directory.
+**Note**: For more clarification on the steps and to get a better understanding of the architecture, please review the worked-out solutions in the solutions/evaluation directory: https://github.com/vishbhat8/ARC-AGI-Solution/solutions/evaluation.
 Please DM me if you have any thoughts to share.